-Students will earn 3 credits for the course entitled South African Wildlife Management.
+Students will earn 3 credits for WILD 3810: South African Wildlife Management during the fall term.
 Students will engage in many of Southern Africa’s most pressing wildlife management issues, participate in community development projects, and gain an understanding and appreciation for the history and cultures of Southern Africa.

 Students will spend 9 nights at the Savanna Research Center located on the Mbuluzi Game Reserve in Northeast Swaziland.
-For more information on the center, please visit: http://www.alloutafrica.org/conservation/savannah-research-center/.
+For more information, please visit the Savanna Research Center website.

 Students will spend 3 nights in Kruger National Park located in Northeast South Africa.
-For more information about Kruger National Park, please visit: https://www.sanparks.org/parks/kruger/.
+For more information, please visit the Kruger National Park website.